Leasing or renting property in the UK

 Businesses in these locations can benefit from simplified planning application processes, various financial advantages and a business-ready infrastructure.

-There are no significant changes to setting up a base in the UK as a result of EU Exit.
+There are no significant changes to setting up a base in the UK as a result of Brexit.